 IB PYP and Spanish immersion

 We recognize that it is a special challenge to continue meaningful IB PYP and Spanish immersion learning outside of school.
-Please know that we will continue to offer learning engagements that connect to our units of inquiry and the IB learner profile.
-As much as possible, we will continue to use a transdisciplinary approach.
+ISLA will continue to offer learning engagements that connect to our units of inquiry and the IB learner profile.
+As an IB school, we will continue to use a transdisciplinary approach.
 You may notice, for example, that reading assignments have a strong connection not only to language arts standards, but also to the transdisciplinary themes and lines of inquiry from our current unit of study.
-We hope to also offer open-ended, family-friendly inquiry opportunities that take advantage of the time that students will be spending at home.
+We also aim to offer open-ended, family-friendly inquiry opportunities that take advantage of the time that students will be spending at home.

-We also anticipate connecting each student to our wonderful Language Ambassadors for increased opportunities, and for meaningful authentic interpersonal communication in Spanish.
+We also anticipate connecting students to our wonderful former Language Ambassadors for increased opportunities, and for meaningful authentic interpersonal communication in Spanish.

-Attendance: Teachers will take attendance through the observation of student participation in Seesaw, morning meeting, and other applications.
+Attendance: Teachers will take attendance through the observation of student participation in Toddle, morning meeting, or other forms of contact.
 Please contact the attendance office and your student’s teacher if your ISLA student will be absent.

 ISLA will ensure supports identified on a student’s Individualized Education Program (IEP) or 504 Plan are in place and make accommodations as provided.